-Common Questions Regarding Fall 2021 Enrollment and F-1 Immigration Status
+Common Questions Regarding Spring 2022 Enrollment and F-1 Immigration Status

 Information About Campus Operations

-Since the University of Arkansas is returning to in-person classes for the fall 2021 semester, international students must enroll in a full course of in-person classes with only one on-line course counting toward the full time number of credit hours.
+The University of Arkansas returned to in-person classes since the fall 2021 semester; therefore, international students must enroll in a full course of in-person classes with only one on-line course counting toward the full time number of credit hours.
 Full time for an undergraduate student is 12 hours; graduate students is 9 hours; graduate students with a 50% assistantship is 6 hours.
-Students who are outside the U.S. must return to in-person classes in the fall to maintain F-1 status unless participating in an approved study abroad or thesis/dissertation research program.
+Students who are outside the U.S. will not be considered maintaining F-1 status unless participating in an approved study abroad or thesis/dissertation research program.

 The Student/Exchange Visitor Program (SEVP) offered guidance on April 26, 2021 to universities enrolling F-1 students .
 If the school returns to remote instruction due to increases in COVID cases, international students will be able to remain in the United States as long as the students continue to enroll in a full course of study, even if the method of instruction for these classes is remote.

 Yes, absolutely!
-These programs will continue to provide opportunities for involvement in both in-person and virtual ways during the fall 2021 semester.
+These programs will continue to provide opportunities for involvement in both in-person and virtual ways during the Spring 2022 semester.
 We encourage you to participate!

 The University of Arkansas has a Catastrophic Fund for International Students to which you should apply.
 F-1 students may qualify for Economic Hardship employment authorization, if they are approved by USCIS.
 For more information, please see Economic Hardship .
 J-1 students may also qualify for similar hardship employment authorization.
 They should contact the program advisor at their Exchange Visitor program for more information.